cosarara/fucking-weeb-rs/README.md

 Running
 -------

-Install rust, cargo, and gtk3, then:
+Install rust, cargo, gtk3, and libsoup, then:

     $ cargo run